langgenius/aws-cdk-for-dify/README.md

    - `RDS_PUBLIC_ACCESSIBLE`: Set to `true` to make RDS publicly accessible (NOT RECOMMENDED).

    **Note:**
    - If you are using AWS China regions, you must configure the `AWS_EKS_CHART_REPO_URL` for proper functionality.
-Please contact the Dify Team for the URL.
+Please contact Dify Team for the URL.
    - It is recommended to use an existing VPC for easier resource access.

 5. **CDK Bootstrap:**